 So Is Pewter Green Warm or Cool?

 This is a tricky one!
-Like I said, it most often leans cool, but it does have more warm yellow tones than lots of other gray greens do.
+Like I said, it most often leans cool, but it does have more warm yellow tones than lots of other sage greens do.
 For this reason, I would label Pewter Green as a neutral.

 It’s a warm gray green, but it looks cooler than you might think.